kodecocodes/i9t/swift-2/swift-2.markdown

 Now, before you write-off `guard` as _just_ an enhancement in expressiveness, take a look at its true power: working with Optionals.

 Consider the world of bartending: success is measured in the number of beers you sell.
 As a beer nears empty, the bartender tries to locate the owner so they can offer another.
-A harsh reality though, is that beer owners may abandon a half-drank beer (known as a wounded soldier), hence the reason the `owner` property is Optional on `Beer`.
+A harsh reality though, is that beer owners may abandon a half-drunk beer (known as a wounded soldier), hence the reason the `owner` property is Optional on `Beer`.

 Here's a good model for a successful bartender: